-Videos and PowerPoint presentations can be used as informational tools and to document public involvement events.
-They can be broadcast on Community TV, shown at public involvement events, shown to citizen groups, be part of presentations to public officials and used for speakers bureau presentations.
-These visual tools are an effective way to stretch staff resources in making presentations and help generate interest in the topic.
+Presentations can be used as informational tools and to document public involvement events.
+They can be broadcast on Community TV, shown at public involvement events, shown to community groups, be part of presentations to public officials and used for speakers bureau presentations.
+These visual tools are an effective way to stretch staff resources and help generate interest in a topic.